Aerobrid/ML-Risk-Github-PR-Bot-App/README.md

 - `GitHub__AppId` — your GitHub App ID
 - `GitHub__InstallationId` — installation id for the app
 - `GitHub__PrivateKeyPath` — path to the PEM private key.
-When running locally, prefer `./secrets/github-app.pem` and ensure `SECRETS.md` is followed to keep it out of git.
+When running locally, this is common: `./secrets/github-app.pem`
 - `ML__ServiceUrl` — URL for ML service (default `http://localhost:8000`)

 ## Docker / Compose note about DB host